TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-azsgeneral-test.md

             "order": 6,
             "controlType": "textbox",
             "displayLabel": "Registration name",
-            "watermarkText": "Name of your Azure Stack registration?", "required": false,
+            "watermarkText": "Name of your Azure Stack registration", "required": false,
             "infoBalloonText": "You can find the registration name in Region Management - Properties" }, {
             "id": "Subscription_name",
             "order": 7,
             "controlType": "textbox",
-            "displayLabel": "Subscription name",
+            "displayLabel": "Subscription ID",
-            "watermarkText": "ID of Azure Subscription used for registration?", "required": false,
+            "watermarkText": "ID of Azure Subscription used for registration", "required": false,
             "infoBalloonText": "You can find the Azure Subscription ID in Region Management- Properties" },